-NBC apologizes for comments during PyeongChang opener
+NBC apologizes for comments during Pyeongchang opener

-Feb.
-10 (UPI) -- PYEONGCHANG, South Korea, Feb.
-11 (Yonhap) -- U.S. television network NBC Sports has apologized for broadcasting insensitive remarks relating to South Korea during the PyeongChang Winter Games' opening, according to Olympic officials Sunday.
+PYEONGCHANG, South Korea, Feb.
+11 (Yonhap) -- U.S. television network NBC Sports has apologized for broadcasting insensitive remarks relating to South Korea during the Pyeongchang Winter Games' opening, according to Olympic officials Sunday.

 The broadcaster came under fire after Joshua Cooper Ramo, an Asian commentator for NBC, said during the march by Japanese Olympic athletes at the opening ceremony Friday that Japan played an "important" role in South Korea's recent achievements as a nation.